Approach

 Health system · Community health

-Community health planning across a four-county system
+Community health planning across a multi-county system

 Situation